orbitbreak/tkinter-calculators-py/README.md

-A very basic calculator implemented in Python using Tkinter.
-With easter eggs
+Basic calculator app with tkinter GUI in python.
+One older one, and a newer one with modern idioms.
+May contain easter eggs.